 Ken Thompson: It's a vector display.
 It'll move to and draw lines and it runs a vector list.
-The display runs an instruction list that says draw this, draw this, draw this and at the bottom it'll stop and then you wait a 60 of those cycle and then start it again at the top.
-And one of the games we wrote for that was Space War, you know we pulled up various copies of it and then copied it over and made it, you know, run on the PDP7.
+The display runs an instruction list that says "draw this, draw this, draw this", and at the bottom it'll stop and then you wait a 60 of a cycle and then start it again at the top.
+And one of the games we wrote for that was Space War.
+We pulled up various copies of it and then copied it over and made it run on the PDP-7.
 And got it running, you know, it was always very popular.
 And then I did a bunch of other programs.
-Like there was a - there was a three dimensional space where this machine, this PDP7 was remote job entry station for circuit analysis.
-And it had a real high speed disc; it had a 2000 bond data center on it that was used to send the real computation task to a big central computer.
-Well there was several of these satellite computers around and we'd have them call each other up and exchange coordinates, game coordinates.
+Like there was a three dimensional space where this machine, this PDP-7 was remote job entry station for circuit analysis.
+And it had a real high speed dataset; it had a 2000 baud dataset on it that was used to send the real computation task to a big central computer.
+Well there were several of these satellite computers around and we'd have them call each other up and exchange coordinates -- game coordinates.
 And you could play somebody else on some other computer.
-And this computer had a big hood that you could put over the screen that would - that was partitioned so that one eye saw half the screen and one eye saw the other half of the screen.
+And this computer had a big hood that you could put over the screen that was partitioned so that one eye saw half the screen and one eye saw the other half of the screen.
 And so I wrote a three dimensional space game where you'd travel around in a cube and find the other guy who was on the other machine doing the same thing, and shoot him and kill him.
 You know, all the games are shoot and kill.